 - 1. Set up the frequency offset for transverter use, as described previously. - 2.
+Choose the "Transverter" Band with the "MY Bands" procedures, as described on page 46. - 3.
 Rotate the Main Tuning Dial knob to set the desired operating frequency.
 Operation is basically unchanged from normal transceiver operation.